Chapter 11:

 ___________________

-"Good, that's much better than your first try!
-You're all improving already."
+"Good!
+You're doing much better than yesterday."
+Kyubi grinned up from about knee-height.
 The way she looked and sounded felt strangely blurry, like a dream.
-Hadn't noticed that so much last time, blindsided by the whole thing like he'd been.
+Seemed to be a strange side-effect of sensing through a projection.
 "Now, in formation, march out of the hangar into the arena."

-They did so, Lachlan neatly taking the lead with his trio of ducklings next to Hirano's number one, or just plain ichi in kanji.
+They did so, Lachlan neatly taking the lead with his trio of ducklings next to Hirano's number one, or ichi.
 Oji would think his own being called juu-roku was hilarious.
 Shame he hadn't gotten plain old roku, but it still fit.

-The bright sun greeted them as they strode out into a slight pit about the size of three hurling pitches, mostly stumble-free, and took up their respective ends, his with Hirano's on the north end, the other two down on the south side.
+The bright sun greeted them as they strode out into a dirt pit about the size of three hurling pitches, mostly stumble-free, and took up their respective ends for "weapons exercises", his with Hirano's on the north end, the other two down on the south side.

 "Good.
 Now, whenever you're ready, manifest whatever weapon you like and take a swing!"